buttsj/betterbarrowsbrothers/README.md

-# Example
+# Better Barrows Brothers
-An example greeter plugin
+An enhancement to the base Barrows Brothers plug-in